 Landing a job is generally something to be celebrated.
 For many, it means the beginning of a longed-for dream career, a secure income, or better opportunities.
-But for the roughly 50,000 people working in forced labor situations in our country, it often means a life of secrecy, fear, abuse, and hopelessness.
+But for the roughly 50,000 people working in forced labor in the United States, it often means a life of secrecy, fear, abuse, and hopelessness.

 What is forced labor?